drocheam/optrace/docs/source/usage/surfaces.rst

 **Other**

-Below you can see some additional geometrical quantities that are useful when moving surfaces, assigning them to lenses or determining the correct thicknesses.
+Below you can find some additional geometrical quantities that are useful when moving surfaces, assigning them to lenses or determining the correct thicknesses.

 .. figure:: ../images/surface_geometry_quantities.svg
    :width: 600